opensource-spraakherkenning-nl/ASR_NL_benchmark/README.md

 - .csv files - Overall results of the benchmarking as shown in the interface

 ## Extra arguments
-There are extra arguments that you can add to the command line:
+There are extra arguments that you can add to the command line (**NOT** the interface):
 - `-skip_hyp_normalization`: Skips the normalization step for the hypothesis file(s) (STILL APPLIES VARIATIONS)
 - `-skip_ref_normalization`: Skips the normalization step for the reference file(s) (STILL APPLIES VARIATIONS)
-- `-sc_args`: With this argument, you can add extra sclite-specific flags.
-For more information, check the [documentation of sclite](https://github.com/usnistgov/SCTK/blob/master/doc/sclite.htm) (to view it properly, we suggest locally downloading the entire `doc` folder of the SCTK repository).

 ## More about the pipeline
 ### Normalization
-Manual transcripts (used as reference files) sometimes contain abbreviations (e.g. "'n" instead of "een"), symbols (e.g. "&" instead of "en") and numbers ("4" instead of "vier").
+Manual transcripts (used as reference files) sometimes contain abbreviations (e.g. `'n` instead of `een`), symbols (e.g. `&` instead of `en`) and numbers (`4` instead of `vier`).
 The reference files often contain the written form of the words instead.
 Since we don't want to penalize the speech-to-text tooling or algorithm for such differences, we normalize both the reference and hypothesis files.

 Normalization replacements: